illBeRoy/wix-login-react-native/README.md

 This is a React Native component that encapsulates Wix's "Managed Login" flow, allowing users to integrate it seamlessly into their app.
 By using the `<WixLogin />` component at the root of your app, you get a login modal that you can open from anywhere in your app, and calls a callback when the user is fully logged in.

+For more information about Wix's Managed Login Flow, head over to the [Wix Headless documentation](https://dev.wix.com/docs/go-headless/coding/java-script-sdk/visitors-and-members/handle-members-with-wix-managed-login).

 <p align="center">

 <img src="component-screenshot.png" width="300" />